 Several agencies and bodies are involved with the governance of the LDCF.
 Established under the United Nations Framework Convention on Climate Change (UNFCCC), the fund is managed by the Global Environment Facility (GEF) with the World Bank acting as trustee.
 As administrator of the LDCF, the GEF has to respond to guidance and request of the Conference of Parties (COP) of the UNFCCC.
-Spending decisions under the LDCF are made by the GEF Council (since August 2006 meeting twice a year as LCDF/SCCF Council) and the GEF Chief Executive Officer (CEO) at each step of a streamlined GEF Project Cycle.
+Spending decisions under the LDCF are made by the GEF Council (since August 2006 meeting twice a year as LCDF/SCCF Council) and the GEF Chief Executive Officer (CEO) at each step of a streamlined GEF Project Cycle .
 It consists of a sequence of actions that includes the submission of a project identification form (PIF), followed by a project preparation grant (PPG), then a medium-sized (MSP) or full-sized project (FSP) proposal.
-Each of these stages is either approved by the GEF CEO and/or the GEF Council.
-The GEF Council is the governing body of the GEF and has 32 members (14 from donor, 18 from recipient constituencies).
+Each of these stages is either approved by the GEF and has 32 members (14 from donor, 18 from recipient constituencies).